rtreharne/Code-robustness-model/README.md

 not nesessacary for function to returh gilis values after executeing the N function then run gilis compariosn mutiplying the gilis values by th nesacary value over N

-Ayrrons five step process to code robutness tests:
+ five step plan to code robutness tests:
 . define the gilis matrix
 .define a function to get N and implement p(c|c')
 . implement the effect of amino acid frequency and number of synomyous codons . introduce stop codon mistranslation effect
 . introduce f(c) (hopefully)